ttttcrngyblflpp/XZBLA/README.md

 - Jump and grab on the right hand have been swapped, because L-cancelled aerials and jump-cancel grab both flow from jump to grab.
-Though the ring finger is the weakest finger, short hopping doesn't seem to be problematic (in fact short hopping with characters with 3-frame jumpsquats seem completely inconsistent on 4mm-travel mechanical key switches anyway so it's more limited by hardware than anything else).
+Though the ring finger is the weakest finger, short hopping doesn't seem to be problematic (in fact short hopping with characters with 3-frame jumpsquats seem completely inconsistent on mechanical key switches with 4mm of travel anyway so it's more limited by hardware than anything else).
 - Y is not intended to be used, the B0XX's philosophy of "not crossing rows" is not applicable on a keyboard where the layout of keys are compact.
 Pressing X and then R to wavedash will not really pose any problems.